openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 .. topic:: Murano environment with ASP.NET application service deployment

-  Test checks that Murano can create and deploy ASP.NET service.
+  The test verifies that the Murano service can create and deploy the ASP.NET service.

   Target component: Murano